-Council will also be working hard to develop more precise ways of depreciating roads now that we have much improved data capture / analysis.
-We will review all of our Asset Management Plans to ensure that the backlog figures and depreciation rates being used are supported by evidence of actual conditions in the ground rather than age-based modeling and, for our 287+ buildings, we will develop a comprehensive Asset Management Plan with detailed data capture already commenced.
+Further, Council is working hard to develop more precise ways of depreciating assets and we have made good progress with roads due to greatly improved data capture / analysis.
+We will review all our Asset Management Plans to ensure that the backlog figures and depreciation rates being used are supported by evidence of actual conditions in the ground rather than age-based modeling.
+For our 287+ buildings, we will develop a comprehensive

+Asset Management Plan informed by detailed data capture (an exercise that has already commenced).